 This was only possible because this couple has built their marriage on the solid rock of Jesus as the cornerstone.
 They met at The Harvest Center Church on College Park Road.
 Tierra’s mom’s best friend told her about the church 19 years ago and Michael’s mom had joined the church when he was 19.
 Michael’s mom and his sister were hoping that attending church might keep him out of trouble.
 As God would have it, that is exactly what did happen.
 Michael realized that he needed help fighting his drug addiction and came forward during an altar call that he credits with saving his life.
 His aunt Darlene played matchmaker and his first date Tierra was at the Waffle House.
 They were married 3 months later!

 Although 7 years of marriage and 4 children have been a blessing, things have not been easy.
 As many husbands do, Michael thought that he was the head of the household and that Tierra should ‘tow the line’.
 On the other hand, Tierra became resentful and angry with the responsibility of motherhood and stretched finances.
 Again, the Holy Spirit and their faith came to the rescue.
-Instead of a divorce, Michael realized that that his attitude was a problem and Tierra found a mentor in the church to guide her.
-They asked God to change them and instead of a divorce their marriage grew stronger.
+Instead of a divorce, Michael realized that his attitude was a problem and Tierra found a mentor in the church to guide her.
+They asked God to change them and instead of a divorce, their marriage grew stronger.

 The Robinsons lived with Michael’s mother when they were first married and then in Section 8 housing.
-His cousin Shawna told him about the opportunity to own a home with Dorchester Habitat for Humanity and he went to an information meeting last August.
+His cousin Shawna told him about the opportunity to own a home with a non profit organization of Dorchester Habitat for Humanity and he went to an information meeting last August.
 The most challenging task for them was establishing credit; since they had always tried to live below their means, they did not really have any credit history.
 As silly as it sounds, they had to put down $30 to purchase a waffle iron… once this was paid off, their credit line had a start.